ilkerkarimanov/af-transactionsystem/README.md

 # af-transactionsystem
+Domain Driven Design example of ATM financial system

+Hexagonial (Clean) Architecture sample

+Rich Domain Model with:
+1. Ardalis.SharedKernel for base Entity, ValueObject and Identificator nomeclature
+2. Ardalis.GuardClause for invariant strengthening of the core domain composition

+Business rules and boundary context
 1. Create an Account
 - Users can create a new account by providing their name, initial balance, and a unique account number.